A complete handbook to properly installing your dishwasher: all thing you need to know

 FAQ

-What plumbing connections are there for dishwashers?
+What types of plumbing connections are available for dishwashers?

-The various types of plumbing connections for dishwashers comprise direct plumbing air gap, and high-loop.
+The different types of connections to the plumbing for dishwashers include direct plumbing, air gap, and high-loop.

-The common problems that can occur with dishwasher plumbing include leaks, clogs, and low water pressure.
+The common problems that can arise with dishwasher plumbing include leaks, clogs, and low pressure.